briancullinan2/creation/README.md

 ## Short Term Goals

-- CLI output for Game of Life
+- DONE: CLI output for Game of Life
 - Use RUP for micro-managing decision trees
 - Combine multiple games of life at the same time to emulate cellular reproduction